 Staff

-Alex Ramsay, Acting Operations Coordinator
+Alex Ramsay, Operations Coordinator

 Alex Ramsay (he/him) is an award-winning journalist, editor, and video artist based in Hamilton, Ontario.
 He holds a bachelor’s degree in journalism from Toronto Metropolitan University and has previously worked in radio broadcasting, film programming, and arts administration.